jingwood/PlainGraph/README.md

 PlainGraph
 ==========

-A tiny and lightweight .Net Chart Control.
-It shows 7 types of chart with one data source.
+A tiny and lightweight .NET chart control.
+Supports 7 types of chart by using one unified data source.
-The following types of chart are available:

  - Line
  - LinePoint